Zygo/bees/docs/install.md

   Needed at runtime by the service wrapper script.

-* libuuid-dev

-  This library is only required for a feature that was removed after v0.1.
-  The lingering support code can be removed.

 * [Linux kernel version](btrfs-kernel.md) gets its own page.

 * markdown for documentation